-In terms of economic value to be derived from infrastructure investment, improving telecommunications infrastructure has been identified in the 2019 Limestone Coast Infrastructure Audit as being most beneficial to the region.
-Greater mobile phone coverage and increased availability of high-speed broadband will provide substantial benefits for both businesses and residents in the region.
-An infrastructure audit conducted for the region in 2019 identified large areas where data coverage is limited, particularly through the centre and north.
-This could limit local economic productivity, growth and competitiveness, particularly as industries such as agriculture become more data driven.
+In terms of economic value to be derived from infrastructure investment, improving telecommunications infrastructure has been identified in the 2019 Limestone Coast Infrastructure Audit as being most beneficial to the region.174 Greater mobile phone coverage and increased availability of high-speed broadband will provide substantial benefits for both businesses and residents in the region.175 An infrastructure audit conducted for the region in 2019 identified large areas where data coverage is limited, particularly through the centre and north.
+This could limit local economic productivity, growth and competitiveness, particularly as industries such as agriculture become more data driven.176 mobile black spots reported in 2018.
+178 which ranged from 61 to 66.
+This is below the national average of 71.1 and the South Australian average of 69.179

 Digital connectivity through appropriate infrastructure has been identified as critical to utilise Big Data and the Internet of Things.
 These will help ensure the Limestone Coast remains competitive with metropolitan regions and globally.
-Digital infrastructure is also seen as necessary for supporting changing delivery models for training and education in the region.
+Digital infrastructure is also seen as necessary for supporting changing delivery models for training and education in the region.177